socomsystems/documentation/admin_manual/configuration_server/security_setup_warnings.rst

 Warnings on admin page
 ======================

-Your Nextcloud server has a built-in configuration checker, and it reports its findings at the top of your Admin page.
+Your cyfrSpaces server has a built-in configuration checker, and it reports its findings at the top of your Admin page.
 These are some of the warnings you might see, and what to do about them.

 .. figure:: ../images/security-setup-warning-1.png

-You can use the  `Nextcloud Security Scan <https://scan.nextcloud.com>`_ to see if your system is up to date and well secured.
-We have ran this scan over public IP addresses in the past to try and reach out to `extremely outdated systems <https://nextcloud.com/blog/nextcloud-releases-security-scanner-to-help-protect-private-clouds/>`_ and might again in the future.
+You can use the  `cyfrSpaces Security Scan <https://scan.nextcloud.com>`_ to see if your system is up to date and well secured.
+We have ran this scan over public IP addresses in the past to try and reach out to `extremely outdated systems <https://cyfr.space/blog/nextcloud-releases-security-scanner-to-help-protect-private-clouds/>`_ and might again in the future.
 Please, protect your privacy and keep your server up to date!
 Privacy means little without security.